 Pursuant to the terms of the shares of Series E Preferred Stock, on the seven-year anniversary of the initial issuance date of the shares of Series E Preferred Stock, November 14, 2025 in the case of the 3,225,806 shares of Series E Preferred Stock issued on November 14, 2018 or December 28, 2025 in the case of the 322,581 shares of Series E Preferred Stock issued on December 28, 2018, we may repay each share of Series E Preferred Stock, at our option, in cash, by delivery of shares of common stock or through any combination thereof.
-If we elect to make a payment, or any portion thereof, in shares of common stock, the Base Shares will be based on the Base Price plus the Premium Shares, calculated as follows: (i) if the Base Price is greater than \$180.00, no Premium Shares shall be issued, (ii) if the Base Price is greater than \$140.00 and equal to or less than \$180.00, an additional number of shares equal to 5% of the Base Shares shall be issued, (iv) if the Base Price is greater than \$120.00 and equal to or less than \$120.00, an additional number of shares equal to 20% of the Base Shares shall be issued and (v) if the Base Price is less than or equal to \$100.00, an additional number of shares equal to 25% of the Base Shares shall be issued.
+If we elect to make a payment, or any portion thereof, in shares of common stock, the Base Shares will be based on the Base Price plus the Premium Shares, calculated as follows: (i) if the Base Price is greater than \$140.00 and equal to or less than \$180.00, an additional number of shares equal to 5% of the Base Shares shall be issued, (ii) if the Base Price is greater than \$120.00 and equal to or less than \$140.00, an additional number of shares equal to 20% of the Base Shares shall be issued and (v) if the Base Price is less than or equal to \$100.00, an additional number of shares equal to 25% of the Base Shares shall be issued.
 Accordingly, if the volume weighted average price per share of our common stock is below \$180.00 per share as of the time of repayment and we exercise the option to make such repayment in shares of our common stock, a large number of shares of our common stock.